 Click and mortar businesses can earn the trust of their customers more than an online-only store since customers can visit the physical shops to try items first or to return damaged products.
 Buying from a web-based business comes with a lot of risks since customers may be afraid of buying products from a business without a physical address.
 Also, face-to-face interactions help restore confidence among buyers who are skeptical about online transactions.

 A click and mortar business can provide an added value to the customers through loyalty programs, logistics integration, and buyer guides.
-Selling products online allows the business access to customer’s information like emails and buying behavior that the business can use to offer discounts and direct offers.
-Logistics integration allows customers to choose the most convenient channel to pick up their products, either physically, at the pickup locations and get the product delivered to their doorstep.
+Selling products online allows the business access to customer’s information such as emails and buying behavior that the business can use to offer discounts and direct offers.
+Logistics integration allows customers to choose the most convenient channel to receive their products – either physically at the pickup location or by getting the product delivered to their doorstep.
 Buying guides provide pre-purchase information about a product that will help buyers make a sound decision.

 Challenges of Click and Mortar (Omnichannel) Businesses

-Channel conflict is likely to arise when a business undertakes both online and offline operations (aka adopts an omnichannel strategy).
+Channel conflict is likely to arise when a business undertakes both online and offline operations.
 When the online store reports better revenues than the physical store, the business may focus its attention on the online business and neglect the physical store.
 This may lead to the loss of the business’s loyal customers who are more comfortable with the physical shop than the online store.